Aquatic-gg/docs/docs/sentinel/basic/actions/lookat.md

 ## LOOK OFF

 Once looking off a model within bounds.
-This example shows a model but hides a different one.
+This example shows a model but hides a different one while sending a test message.

 ```yml
   look-off-actions: